Haiti Earthquake: 9 years on, HI continues to ensure access to rehabilitation services for the most vulnerable

 Working alongside victims since the earthquake hit Haiti on 12 January 2010, HI continues to provide assistance, in particular high quality rehabilitation services.

 On 12 January 2010, Haiti was devastated by an earthquake which killed 230,000 people and injured over 300,000 others.
-In the wake of this disaster, HI mobilised up to 600 people and deployed unprecedented levels of resources to assist the people affected by the earthquake.
+In the wake of this disaster, Handicap International mobilised up to 600 people and deployed unprecedented levels of resources to assist the people affected by the earthquake.
 The organisation provided 90,000 people with rehabilitation care, 1,400 people with orthopaedic fitting and 25,000 people with psychosocial support.

 Nine years after the earthquake, the organisation continues to support the Haitian population by developing long-term projects.